Our 2018 State Conference is happening February 16-17. Join us! More details

 The North Carolina Teacher Cadet Program is an in-state teacher recruitment and leadership program designed to create a pipeline of students to be the next generation of teachers and one that is reflective of the diverse demographic makeup of the students served.
 Teacher Cadet is a solution for the teacher shortage and the lack of educators who reflect student demographics, both which lead to increased student achievement, graduation, and career preparedness.

 The North Carolina Teacher Cadet Program began in 1997 and has proven to be successful in increasing student interest in the teaching profession with the long-term focus on “growing our own” teachers.

-STAFF & LEADERSHIP
+STAFF & ADVISORS

 The Executive Director of the NC Foundation for Public School Children coordinates the Teacher Cadet Program and is supported by the Teacher Cadet Cadre.
 The Cadre is a group of eight licensed public school teachers from various areas of North Carolina who serve as the advisory committee for the program.
 These teachers write and revise the curriculum, lead curriculum workshops, provide ongoing support to cadet teachers and classrooms, and teach or have taught a cadet class.

-Details and registration form to come.
 More info?
-Contact email@example.com or 984-222-3625.
+Contact email@example.com or 984-222-3625

 Tier 1 Counties Expansion and Student Support – AT&T North Carolina Gift - $25,000